fjzzq2002/MiniShader/README.md

 #### How to build

 If gnu make is working for you, run `build.sh` to build.
+You may need to modify `CMakeLists.txt`.

 Otherwise you can use `cmake-gui` to build or build manually.